 When it rains or we water our gardens, the excess water carries pollutants into the storm drains.
 The storm drains connect directly to local streams and lakes, ending up in Puget Sound.

-Toxins from our yards, gardens and streets, like fertilizers and pesticides, bacteria from animal waste, motor oil, soap are transported into the watershed, poisoning fish and our marine ecosystem.
+Toxins from our yards, gardens and streets, like fertilizers and pesticides, bacteria from animal waste, motor oil and soap are transported into the watershed.
+This poisons fish and our marine ecosystem.

 Much of Seattle operates on a dated drainage system that links stormwater and sewage lines.
 During big storms, storm drains overflow and mix with sewage water, yielding an even more potent pollution cocktail that is deposited directly into our local bodies of water.